LISTEN TO THIS ARTICLE

 Retrieval-augmented generation was supposed to solve the hallucination problem.
 It didn't.
 Most RAG systems still return the wrong chunk, miss the connection between two relevant facts, or confidently synthesize nonsense from loosely related documents.
 The issue isn't retrieval speed or embedding quality, it's that flat vector searches can't encode relationships.
 A paper about polymer degradation rates and another about biodegradability testing might sit 0.003 cosine distance apart in embedding space but have zero actual connection unless you know they're studying the same material under different conditions.

 Microsoft's GraphRAG architecture represents a structural shift in how systems retrieve context.
 Instead of treating documents as isolated chunks in vector space, it builds an explicit knowledge graph where entities, relationships, and hierarchical summaries form a queryable semantic structure.
-Early implementations in specialized domains show 40-60% improvement in multi-hop reasoning tasks and a measurable drop in factually incorrect responses when compared to vanilla RAG.
+Early implementations in specialized domains show substantial improvements in multi-hop reasoning tasks and a measurable drop in factually incorrect responses when compared to vanilla RAG.
+In one benchmark on polymer science literature, GraphRAG achieved 0.938 recall at scale compared to 0.717 for standard vector-based RAG.
 That's not incremental.
 That's the difference between an agent that can answer questions and one that can reason across a knowledge base.

 Graph-based retrieval works better than vector search alone.
 The real challenge is whether the added complexity, entity extraction, relation mapping, graph maintenance, is worth it for your use case, and whether current language models can actually exploit the structure you're building.